Jeremiah 30 – Saved Out of the Time of Jacob’s Trouble

 i.
 That day is great.
 The idea of the great day is often connected to the calamity that comes upon the earth in the very last days.

 ii.
-“The phrase hayyom hahu, ‘that day’, is frequently used in the prophetic Scriptures to introduced information concerning the Day of the Lord, a significant eschatological theme.”
+“The phrase hayyom hahu, ‘that day’, is frequently used in the prophetic Scriptures to introduce information concerning the Day of the Lord, a significant eschatological theme.”
 (Feinberg)

 iii.
 None is like it: Jesus also said there was coming a day of incomparable tribulation: Then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be (Matthew 24:21).